-Over the last 15 years at Bournemouth University, Professors Kathleen Galvin and Les Todres have been developing a coherent programme that integrates health-related philosophy with qualitative research.
+Over the last 20 years at Bournemouth University, Professors Kathleen Galvin and Les Todres have developed a coherent programme that integrates health-related philosophy with qualitative research.
 This programme is summarised in their book: Caring and Well-Being: A lifeworld approach (Routledge, 2013), Click here for a brief overview of this book and some reviews.
 This focus has been taken up by other researchers, educators and practitioners both within Bournemouth University as well as nationally and internationally.

 Why is humanising health and social care so important?